KubraIsik/tobeto-test-assignments/selenium_python_2/README.md

 ![alt text](https://github.com/KubraIsik/tobeto-test-assignments/blob/main/selenium_python_2/pytestimage.png)

-A pytest decorator is a design pattern that is created to customise and improve the behaviour of test functions.
+A pytest decorator is a design pattern that is created to customize and improve the behaviour of test functions.
 Decorators can be used for a variety of reasons, but basically they are used to improve code quality by creating reusable, concise, readable test functions.

 There are several specialised pre-defined markers that can be used to decorate a test function.
 In use, a marker can be defined before the original test function name, simply wrapping it.
 This allows to the test function to use the functionality of the decorator.
-Multiple decorators can be used for same test functions.
+Multiple decorators can be used for same test functions at the same time.

 Can be seen in the example below a test function test_empty_username_pass_login decorated with @pytest.mark.skip marker:
 ```python